openworm/openworm_docs/fullhistory.rst

 OpenWorm
 --------

+Fall of 2007: Andrey Palyanov starts the CyberElegans project.

 ~2007: Co-founders Giovanni Idili and Matteo Cantarelli (software engineers) have conversations about simulating the worm, but nothing comes of it at the time as they lack computational biology / neuroscience background.

+June 2008: First CyberElegans publication: Palyanov A.Yu., Dibert A.A., Computer simulation of C. Elegans muscular system and neural network // In: Proc.
+6-th Int.
+Conf.
+Bioinformatics of Genome Regulation and Structure (BGRS), June 22-28, 2008, p.
+61.

+~2009: Andrey posts the first CyberElegans video to youtube: https://www.youtube.com/watch?v=Ek49JSAiKjY

+Jan 2010: Sergey Khayrulin joins Andrey and the CyberElegans project.

 1 Jan 2010: In `the tweet heard 'round the world <http://www.sciencetogrok.com/2013/03/a-great-role-model-for-collaborative.html>`__,